ACoolioDude/Haxefetch/README.md

    - `cd Haxefetch` > `haxelib setup` (requires Haxe!) > Set haxelib environent to Haxefetch folder `home/$USER/Haxefetch/.haxelib` > install HXCPP `haxelib install hxcpp`
 3. Compile Haxefetch.
    - `haxe build.hxml`

-## Note for Arch Linux users
-I gave PKGBUILD of this because i am planning to upload this on AUR, but registering is not currently available, so you can build this for yourself
-1. Install `base-devel` package
-2. Switch to `src/arch` directory inside of Haxefetch
-3. Run `makepkg -si` (it will install package inside of `/usr/bin` folder)
-4. Now you have local haxefetch binary on your Arch system

-## Note for Gentoo Linux users
-I made [official overlay](https://github.com/ACoolioDude/haxefetch-overlay) with included ebuilds, so you can either get beta (it will merge that) or alpha from GH releases
-1. Install repository module (`emerge --ask --verbose eselect-repository`)
-2. Enable repo (`eselect repository add haxefetch-overlay git https://github.com/ACoolioDude/haxefetch-overlay.git`)
-3. Sync repo (`emerge --sync haxefetch-overlay` || `emaint sync --repo haxefetch-overlay`)
-4. Emerge Haxefetch (`emerge --ask --verbose app-misc/haxefetch`)
 </details>